WuerthPhoenix/tornado/src/tornado/webhook_collector/doc/README.md

   The default path is _/etc/tornado_webhook_collector/_.
 - __webhooks-dir__:  The folder where the Webhook configurations are saved in JSON format;
   this folder is relative to the `config_dir`.
 The default value is _/webhooks/_.
-- __uds-path__:  The Unix Socket path where outgoing events will be written.
+- __tornado-tcp-address__:  The TCP address where outgoing events will be written.
-  This should be the path where Tornado Engine is listening for incoming events.
+  This should be the address where Tornado Engine is listening for incoming events.
-  By default it is _/var/run/tornado/tornado.sock_.
+  By default it is _127.0.0.1:4747_.
-- __uds-mailbox-capacity__:  The in-memory buffer size for Events.
+- __message-queue-size__:  The in-memory buffer size for Events.
 It makes the application resilient to Tornado Engine crashes or temporary unavailability.
   When Tornado restarts, all messages in the buffer will be sent.
   When the buffer is full, the collector will start discarding old messages.